Pre-General Availability Draft: 2018-02-20

 local_infile_read() has returned zero (EOF)

 or an error.
-This function should deallocate any memory
+Within this function, deallocate any memory

 int local_infile_error(void *ptr, char *error_msg, unsigned int error_msg_len);